se-edu/learningresources/contents/python/introduction-to-python.md

 ### Tutorials

-To get started, take a look at my [introduction to pandas](https://samsontmr.github.io/Sentimental-Pandas/), the [numpy Quickstart](https://docs.scipy.org/doc/numpy-dev/user/quickstart.html) guide, [matplotlib tutorials](http://matplotlib.org/users/tutorials.html#introductory) or
-[scikit-learn basics](http://scikit-learn.org/stable/tutorial/basic/tutorial.html). scikit-learn also has a number of machine learning focused [tutorials](http://scikit-learn.org/stable/tutorial/index.html) available for those looking to pick up machine learning.
+To get started, take a look at my [introduction to pandas](https://samsontmr.github.io/Sentimental-Pandas/), the [numpy Quickstart](https://docs.scipy.org/doc/numpy-dev/user/quickstart.html) guide, [matplotlib tutorials](http://matplotlib.org/users/tutorials.html#introductory) or [scikit-learn basics](http://scikit-learn.org/stable/tutorial/basic/tutorial.html). scikit-learn also has a number of machine learning focused [tutorials](http://scikit-learn.org/stable/tutorial/index.html) available for those looking to pick up machine learning.
+If you learn best by working on projects, fret not!
+[Kaggle](http://kaggle.com) is a treasure trove of real-world datasets that you can hone your data science skills on.